Linear Integration Setup

 Codity detects issue IDs from the PR title and description.
 Supported forms:

-ENG-123— standard[ENG-123]— bracketed(ENG-123)— parenthesizedENG-123, ENG-124— multiple issues (up to five per PR)
+ENG-123: standard[ENG-123]: bracketed(ENG-123): parenthesizedENG-123, ENG-124: multiple issues (up to five per PR)

-Matching is case-insensitive (eng-123 works) and, when team keys are configured, only those prefixes are recognized.
+Matching is case-insensitive (eng-123 works) and, when team keys are configured,

 Example PR titles